Dutch Oven Cooking

 Lodge Dutch Oven

 I thought I would show you how I get my “charcoal” going with a little newspaper and this fire-starter canister.
-It costs about $20.00 and I have had it for years.
+It costs about $20.00, and I have had it for years.
 You place it in a safe location to light it.
-Next, you take some loosely made newspaper balls or small twigs and place them at the bottom of the canister.
-Weber 7416 Rapidfire Chimney Starter
+Next, place some loosely made newspaper balls or small twigs at the bottom of the canister.
+Chimney Starter

-I have a 6-quart Lodge Dutch oven with a lip on the lid and it’s my favorite for cooking with charcoal on the top and bottom.
-It’s great for stacking Dutch ovens as well.
-As I mentioned, the lid is 12-inches in diameter.
+I have a 6-quart Lodge Dutch Oven with a lid lip, and it’s my favorite for cooking with charcoal on the top and bottom.
+It’s also great for stacking Dutch ovens.
+As I mentioned, the lid is 12 inches in diameter.

 Dutch Oven Stand

-You may have seen this Dutch oven stand my brother-in-law, Duane S., made for Mark and me.
+You may have seen this Dutch Oven stand my brother-in-law, Duane S., made for Mark and me.
 Dutch Oven Stand post.
-It sure makes it easier to cook standing up than on the ground.
-It’s so awesome and you can recycle items to make it.
+It sure makes it easier to cook standing up rather than on the ground.
+It’s so awesome, and you can recycle items to make this stand.

 Tutorial On Using A Dutch Oven | via www.foodstoragemoms.com